 Were the headlines screaming about capital gains and inheritance tax?
 How about pension tax relief and fuel duty?
 Or national insurance and the British ISA?
 Perhaps even VAT on school fees or measures affecting non-doms?
 And what about a wealth tax?

-Join us at 1pm on Wednesday 23 October for an online Assembly where we’ll be asking what steps you can take to make sure your client’s plan will deliver a reliable income in retirement nowadays.
+What steps can you take to make sure your client’s plan will deliver a reliable income in retirement nowadays?

 After all, it’s an area of advice that is coming under some significant regulatory attention.
 Because not only is it the subject of a thematic review but the arrival of The Consumer Duty has also turned the spotlight on the suitability of advice too.